 Transportation volunteers are expected to:

 Volunteers are the key touchpoint with Pro-Am sponsors and participants on the day of the event.
 Volunteers will assist with Pro-Am check-in, bag check, gift suite registration and gift distribution.
 Golf knowledge is not necessary to be a Pro-Am volunteer.

 Pro-Am volunteers are expected to:

 Responsible for walking with each group to keep statistics and hole-by-hole records for each player.
-Scorers will keep on course statistics and scores on a handheld Palm Pilot computer device.
+Scorers will keep on course statistics and scores on a PGA Tour provided smartphone.

 Scorers are expected to:

-The ShotLink system, located at strategic fairway and greenside positions, disseminates scoring and statistical data worldwide on every shot in real-time for each pairing during tournament play on the Torrey Pines South Course via the use of Palm Pilots connected to a GPS enabled laser.
+The ShotLink system, located at strategic fairway and greenside positions, disseminates scoring and statistical data worldwide on every shot in real-time for each pairing during tournament play on the Torrey Pines South Course via the use of an electronic scoring device connected to a GPS enabled laser.
 Manually input grid coordinates are used for back-up.

 Laser Team operators are expected to: